 Companies make a lot of statements about how great their products are, but consumers tend to be increasingly jaded as they are bombarded with messages daily.
 They’re not going to take your word for it, especially when 50% of Americans say that don’t trust what they see, read, or hear in advertising.
 If your target audience tends to be well educated, your job is even harder, with 65% of post-grads saying they don’t trust advertising.

 What else can you do?
-According to a Nielsen survey, 92% of consumers worldwide say they trust earned media.
+According to a Nielsen survey, trust is earned through trusted sources through earned media.
 This includes:

 - Recommendations from family and friends.